Maguire Scholars Program

 This scholarship has been awarded for the 2013-2014 school year.
 Please, check back here for details for the Class of 2018.

-This scholarship is in memory of Stephen “Stumpy” DiPaolo.
-During his time at Bonner, Stephen was involved in football, ice hockey, student council and National Honor Society.
-He also served as varsity hockey coach after his graduation.
-Stumpy, a member of the class of 1992 was killed by a drunk driver in August 2001.
+This scholarship is in memory of Stephen “Stumpy” DiPaolo, member of the class of 1992.
+During his time at Monsignor Bonner, Stephen was involved in football, ice hockey, student council, and National Honor Society.
+He also served as Bonner’s varsity hockey coach after his graduation.
+Sadly, Stumpy’s life was cut short by a drunk driver in August, 2001.

 Raymond Delaney ’63 Memorial Scholarship